Brekfast

 I formed a research group of 6 people, college students being the primary focus group, with the goal of forming two personas.

-Research found users were most interested in price, location, pictures of food, and restaurant aesthetics.
+Research found users were generally most interested in price, location, pictures of food, and restaurant aesthetics.

 Primary Persona: The Diligent Student